-Cost Managers are responsible for estimates of size and weight of items.
+Cost Managers are responsible for estimates of size, weight, and number of deployment personnel.
 These estimates are independently verified, as described in (2).
 The Project maintains a consistent cargo and personnel list ((1), (14)), based on these estimates.
 Further, all shipping to either PtH or NZ before entering the USAP cargo stream must have a minimum of one month schedule contingency.
 Given the current status of domestic and international shipping, more time may be needed as determined by the logistics manager.
 No explicit schedule contingency is given to the USAP cargo stream - this contingency is determined by the Antarctic Contractor.